 Michelin, the world leader in tire design, manufacturing and distribution, has also opened its regional headquarters in the free zone to manage its operations in Africa, India and the Middle East.
 Managing 87 offices across the regions, the HQ will allow the leading international tire company to further develop and expand its regional operations.
 The opening was a result of the confidence of one of the largest international companies in the services provided by the free zone that best fit its business model.

-DAFZA is committed to providing all forms of support to foreign companies that are planning to operate within the free zone.
-DAFZA offers a wide range of services, facilities and unique management practices that enable companies to take advantage of its strategic location and tax exemptions, as well as the advanced infrastructure, logistics services, and flexible business environment it offers.
+DAFZ is committed to providing all forms of support to foreign companies that are planning to operate within the free zone.
+DAFZ offers a wide range of services, facilities and unique management practices that enable companies to take advantage of its strategic location and tax exemptions, as well as the advanced infrastructure, logistics services, and flexible business environment it offers.